DataInMotion/avatar-mdp/documents/MotivationsAndBackground.md

 ### The "How"

+Two main use-cases can be identified:

 + Given a process (that we can always think in terms of a model), provide warnings on fields and/or combination of fields that might constitute a privacy risk, or that might have to be complaint with some data transparency standards.
++ Given an instance of a process, we would need to check whether the actual data is GDPR compliant, and, in case is not, prevent from sending information to the outside world.

 ### But first...